SaschaWillems/Vulkan/README.md

 ### Offscreen rendering
 <img src="./screenshots/basic_offscreen.png" height="128px">

-Uses a separate framebuffer (that is not part of the swap chain) for rendering a 3D scene off screen and blits it into a texture target displayed on a quad.
-The blit does scaling and (if required) also format conversions.
+Uses a separate framebuffer (that is not part of the swap chain) and a texture target for offscreen rendering.
+The texture is then used as a mirror.

 ### Radial blur
 <img src="./screenshots/radial_blur.png" height="128px">